FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Activity:
 1. User individually set up a dating profile on DateLight
-2. DateLight can be accessed on smartphones, tablets, and smart watches
+2. DateLight can be accessed on smartphones, tablets, and smartwatches
 3. DateLight would auto-compare two profiles and output a matching score from 0-100 (least matchable to most matchable)
 4. Score 0-100 mirrors to the gradient shift of blue to bright pink
-5. DateLight will detect DateLight users within 10-meters radius and display colors to show compatibility
+5. DateLight will detect DateLight users within 10-meter radius and display colors to show compatibility
 6. When two users’ matching score is higher than 80, DateLight will alert both users that a high-matching candidate is within the radius, and their devices would vibrate/play sound

 Goals: To help user make friends/find love in a big city.
 More specifically, to help users to locate other players within 10-meters radius who share matching profiles.